New tenancy laws introduced to protect domestic violence victims

 How are the rights of tenants of domestic violence protected?

-What are the responsibilities of the landlord by law?
+What are the responsibilities of the landlord?

 - Minimum standards: Landlords must maintain minimum standards to ensure their property is fit for renting.
 Their property must be structurally sound, and have the necessary plumbing, gas, electricity, heating, adequate light, ventilation and other facilities for a comfortable living.
 They must take care of timely maintenance and repairs of damages in the property to protect their tenants from harm.